Welcome to NEVELand.

-Below are taste tests of the natures, textures, affects, flavors, and temperatures of this Ecotone.
+Here you will find a curated selection of the natures, textures, effects, affects, sensibilities, sounds, tastes, temperaments, and temperatures of this Ecotone.

 I hope you feel at home.

-If you do, consider donating to my world-building efforts here.
+If you do, consider donating to my world-building efforts via Patreon.

 How long did it take you to get here?
 Are you sweaty now, are you different?